-DISCLOSURE CROWN CASTLE METRIC OR QUALITATIVE DISCLOSURE DISCLOSURE LOCATION 401-2 Benefits provided to full-time employees that are not provided to temporary or part-time employees Crown Castle has a robust, market-leading benefits package that ranks second among Willis Towers Watson's high-tech BenVal survey.
+DISCLOSURE CROWN CASTLE METRIC OR QUALITATIVE DISCLOSURE DISCLOSURE LOCATION 401-2 Benefits provided to full-time employees that are not provided to temporary or part-time employees Crown Castle has a robust, market-leading benefits package that ranks fourth among 54 tech companies in Willis Towers Watson's benchmarking survey.
 Because we recognize the importance of holistic well-being, we provide quality healthcare, financial planning, time off and education benefits.
 Benefits For physical health, we offer comprehensive medical, dental and vision plans-plus on-site gyms and telehealth.
 We partner with a leading healthcare navigation company, Included Health, which is committed to raising the standard of healthcare.
 This benefit program connects our teammates and families to top providers, expert opinions, treatment decision support and more-at no cost to them.
 For mental health, we offer each teammate and their family members up to 16 sessions of therapy or mental health coaching through Lyra Health annually, also at no cost.
-For financial security, we have a competitive 401(k) plan-ranking first in Willis Towers Watson's high-tech BenVal survey.
+For financial security, we have a competitive 401(k) Plan-ranking first among 54 tech companies in Willis Towers Watson's benchmarking survey.
 We also have tuition reimbursement and funded healthcare savings accounts.
 We provide flexible paid time off for vacations, holidays and personal reasons.
 We offer parental leave, adoption benefits and more.
 Also, we match charitable contributions and encourage our employees to help communities by volunteering through our Connected by Good program.
 401-3 Parental leave Crown Castle's New Child Leave Policy provides mothers and fathers up to eight weeks of 100% paid leave upon birth or legal adoption of a new child.
 Additionally, birth mothers are eligible to receive up to eight weeks of 100% paid medical leave under the short-term disability policy, for a total of 16 weeks.
+Benefits